rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 ---
-title: "How to setup your own blog (using blogdown)"
+title: "How to setup your own blog (using R and blogdown)"
 subtitle: "A simple path (for R users) to a beautiful website"
 excerpt: "This is a brief overview on how you can also build your own blog.
 I'll mostly share my own story, but also point out some alternatives.
 The rebuild what I did, you could simply follow [this guide](https://hugo-apero-docs.netlify.app/start/)"
 date: 2022-01-01